Buddy-WP/gutenberg-block-template/README.md

 ## Using with Buddy

-After creating a new project based on this template you'll get access to 3 pipelines:
+After creating a new project based on this template you'll get access to pipelines below:

 - **Build and Release** - it's responsible for testing, building and creating a zip file
 - **Lint** - it will constantly test your code